Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 tz new -T rpk -t rpk_app -p basicrpk -w ~/workspace
 ```

-To package and install rpk on the target, use the following commands.
+To package and install rpk on the target, use the following commands:

 **Examples:**